JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/phase1baerial.png)

 ## The Scheme for the Order Land is no longer in accordance with the statutory development plan
 @.
 The compulsory purchase code requires the Scheme underlying the Order to conform with the requirements of the statutory development plan.
+Paragraph 76 of the 06/04 Guidance says that one of the key considerations in deciding if a an order should be confirmed is _"whether the purpose for which the land is being acquired fits in with the adopted
+Local Plan for the area"_.

-The statutory development plan context for the Scheme underlying this Order (“the Scheme”) is the [Aylesbury Area Action Plan 2010](http://www.2.southwark.gov.uk/download/downloads/id/13132/aylesbury_area_action_plan_2010_inc_appendices) (“AAAP”) [CD2], which was adopted in January 2010 as part of the Acquiring Authority's local development framework.
+The adopted Local Plan for the Scheme underlying this Order (“the Scheme”) is the [Aylesbury Area Action Plan 2010](http://www.2.southwark.gov.uk/download/downloads/id/13132/aylesbury_area_action_plan_2010_inc_appendices) (“AAAP”) [CD2], which was adopted in January 2010 as part of the Acquiring Authority's local development framework.

 @.
 As a result of the [withdrawal of £180m government funding](http://www.2.southwark.gov.uk/news/article/159/government_to_withdraw_pfi_funding_for_aylesbury) envisaged by the AAAP and significant changes in social housing policy since it was adopted, the Scheme now fails to comply with the following requirements of the development plan:

+ * Housing uplift requirements
+ * Affordable housing requirements
+ * Typology requirements
  * Renewable Energy requirements
  * Building Heights requirements
  * Sunlight/Daylight requirements